11 stable releases

 CEL (Common Expression Language) is a portable expression language that can be used for different applications to easily interoperate.
 It can be seen as the computation or expression counterpart to protocol buffers.

-CEL expressions are the core of ICP's HTTP certification system.
-They are used to define the conditions under which a request and response pair should be certified.
-They also define what should be included from the corresponding request and response objects in the certification.
+CEL expressions are at the core of ICP's HTTP certification protocol.
+They are used to define the conditions under which a request and response pair should be certified and also what should be included from the corresponding request and response objects in the certification.

 CEL expressions can be created in two ways: